Wayne0792/Fraud-Detection-DataScience/README.md

 **Project Description:** Machine learning pipeline to detect and classify rare credit card fraud instances in a highly imbalanced dataset with a 0.172% fraud rate.

+**#### PLEASE NOTE ####**
+"This dataset is publicly available on Kaggle (or the original source).
+To run the project, please download the creditcard.csv file from the source and place it into a directory named data/ in the root of this project."

 ---

 ## 1. Project Goals and Challenges